Teddy G. Allen: Military career

 Allen served three combat tours in Vietnam.
 He was awarded the Silver Star Medal, four Distinguished Flying Crosses, three Bronze Star Medals and thirty Air Medals.
 Returning to the United States, he served as an aviation battalion commander and then as the aviation group commander for the 101st Airborne Division (Air Assault) at Fort Campbell.
 Allen was a pioneer in the use of night vision goggles for combat aviation.

 Approved for promotion to brigadier general on 21 September 1983, he served as chief of the Joint U.S. Military Advisory Group, Republic of the Philippines.
 While there, he arranged the evacuation of President Ferdinand Marcos and his family to Guam on 25 February 1986.

 Approved for promotion to major general on 19 June 1986, Allen served as chief of staff, Second United States Army; commanding general, 101st Airborne Division; and Deputy Inspector General (Inspections), Office of the Inspector General, Department of the Army.

 His promotion to lieutenant general was authorized by the U.S. Senate on 22 June 1990.
 He became director of the Defense Security Assistance Agency on 1 September 1990.

 Allen retired from active duty in 1993 after thirty-five years of military service.

-Personal
+Personal life

 Allen is the son of Ichabod Allen (24 April 1909 – 5 December 1989) and Annie Pearl (Vick) Allen (9 December 1911 – 22 March 1987).
 They were married in 1929.